 The McPherson Tape: a hoax, or actual proof of an alien attack?
 Looking at the videos, you’d probably think the answer is obvious.
-But as these things go, not everyone is convinced that this isn’t part of some kind of disinformation agenda.
+But as these things go, not everyone is convinced that this isn’t part of some kind of strange agenda.

 Since the early 90s, many have claimed the original “McPherson Tape” is real evidence of aliens on Earth.